KiteSync/realm-sync-js/README.md

 two components:

 - [__KiteSync Api__](/api) -- a JavaScript library that allows syncing by using create, delete, update, and delete methods.
 Syncing is initiated via the sync method coordinating synchronization with the remote service.
-- [__KiteSync Example__](/example) -- an notes react-native application that demonstrates how easy KiteSync allows developers    to add syncing to their react-native apps.
 - [__KiteSync Remote-Service__](/remote-service) -- a cloud-based solution for adding
   applications.

 KiteSync provides the following service to developers: